matrix11061991/IsoConverter/README.md

 # IsoConverter

-IsoConverter is a Python library for dealing with Iso 8859 hex  conversion.
+IsoConverter is a Python library for dealing with multiple conversion.

 ## Installation